An anterior cruciate ligament (ACL) tear is an injury to the ligament in your knee that keeps your shinbone from sliding forward.

 - overextending your knee joint

-You can also injure your ACL in an accident that causes the side of your knee to be hit (e.g., a car accident or a football tackle).
+You can also injure your ACL if the side of your knee is hit.
+This might happen in a car accident or a football tackle.

-ACL tears are common sports injuries.
-Basketball, skiing, football, and soccer are a few sports that make athletes vulnerable to knee injuries, because these activities involve jumping or pivoting.
-According to the American Academy of Orthopedic Surgeons, ACL injuries are three to nine times more likely to occur in female athletes.
+ACL tears are typical sports injuries.
+Basketball, skiing, football, and soccer are a few of the sports that make athletes vulnerable to knee injuries, because these activities involve jumping or pivoting.
+According to the American Academy of Orthopedic Surgeons, ACL injuries are two to 10 times more likely to occur in female athletes than in male athletes.

-People who hurt their ACLs usually hear a popping sound as soon as they injure themselves.
-Swelling usually occurs in the knee within six hours of injury and may be quite severe.
+People who hurt their ACLs usually hear a popping sound as soon as the tear occurs.
+Swelling of the knee generally happens within six hours of injury and may be quite severe.
 The condition can be painful, especially when walking, twisting, or turning on your injured leg.
-You will generally also feel that your knee is unstable, as if it’s going to give out from underneath you.
+You’ll also generally feel that your knee is unstable, as if it’s going to give out from underneath you.

 - An X-ray will help determine whether there are any broken bones.

-- An MRI helps to specifically diagnose an ACL tear and examine the other ligaments in your knee.
+- An MRI helps to specifically diagnose an ACL tear and look at the other ligaments and structures in your knee.

-- If there are concerns about small bone fractures, you might need a computed tomography (CT) scan of your knee.
+- If there are concerns about small bone fractures, you might need a CT scan of your knee.

 - Keep your leg still using a splint.

-- Rest your leg and elevate it above the heart.
+- Rest your leg, and elevate it above your heart.

-- Place ice on your knee to reduce the swelling.
+- Place ice on your knee to reduce swelling and avoid any heat.

 - Use crutches to reduce pressure on your injured knee.

-When you first injure yourself, your doctor may recommend an over-the-counter pain reliever (e.g., ibuprofen).
-If you will undergo surgery, ask your doctor about the required medications for both before and after your surgery.
-Prior to surgery, you may be instructed to stop taking medicines that interfere with your blood’s ability to clot (e.g., aspirin).
+When you first injure yourself, your doctor may recommend an over-the-counter pain reliever (like ibuprofen).
+If you’re having surgery, ask your doctor about the required medications for both before and after your surgery.
+Prior to surgery, you may be told to stop taking medicines that interfere with your blood’s ability to clot, like aspirin.

 Reconstructive surgeries usually have good outcomes, allowing you to have less pain and more leg strength and knee stability.
 With proper treatment, you should have a good recovery, but arthritis is a potential risk to the knee.
 However, it may be worse if surgery is not performed, depending on whether the person returns to active sports.

 A strong and agile body reduces your risk for an ACL tear.
-If you are an athlete, learn and practice preventive techniques for reducing the pressure on your knees.
-Landing on the balls of your feet rather than flat-footed, for example, allows your calf muscles to support your body, decreasing unnecessary pressure on your knees.
+If you’re an athlete, learn and practice preventive techniques for reducing the pressure on your knees.
+Landing on the balls of your feet rather than flat-footed, for example, allows your calf muscles to support your body.
+This decreases unnecessary pressure on your knees.